shuiiiiyu/PsyHookAppendix/README.md

 - URL: http://124.221.85.147:5001/item/255
 ### Case 4
 - URL: http://124.221.85.147:5001/item/311

-## 4.4 Detailed Related Work Supplement
-With the increasing complexity of model inputs, several benchmarks have been developed to evaluate interleaved multimodal sequences and temporal integration.
-For instance, **Seed-Bench** emphasizes video understanding and temporal logic, while **BLINK** introduces visual prompts to test sensitivity to critical visual evidence.
-Additionally, **NLVR2** is frequently employed to assess fine-grained discrimination through paired-image reasoning.
-These benchmarks collectively establish a multi-dimensional landscape for evaluating the technical limits of VLMs across various input modalities and task complexities.

-Theory of Mind (ToM), the ability to understand one's own and others' beliefs, desires, and intentions, is considered central to human social interaction and empathy.
-Research by Kosinski indicates that ToM-like abilities may emerge spontaneously as a byproduct of the improvement in language model capabilities.
-Their study found that GPT-3.5 (davinci-003) can perform at the level of a 9-year-old child in false belief tasks.
-Bubeck et al. also discovered in their early experiments on GPT-4 that the model possesses the ability to understand others' beliefs, desires, and intentions.

-Hagendorff et al. systematically studied the cognitive biases of Large Language Models (LLMs) and found that as the model scale increases, the models exhibit cognitive errors similar to those in human intuitive system thinking; however, newer models such as ChatGPT can correct intuitive biases through reasoning abilities demonstrated by Chain-of-Thought (CoT).
-In the field of visual cognition, Zellers et al. noted that models still face challenges in higher-level cognitive tasks in visual understanding, such as inferring the behavioral intentions and mental states of people in images.

-Furthermore, Coda-Forno et al. introduced methods from computational psychiatry and found that GPT-3.5 not only responds strongly to anxiety questionnaires but also, after being prompted to enter an anxious state, shows impaired exploratory decision-making ability and stronger racial and ability biases.
-This finding confirms the significant impact of prompt engineering on the model's mental state and subsequent behaviors.
-To more comprehensively assess the human-like characteristics of LLMs, Huang et al. proposed an integrated PsychoBench framework, which includes 13 clinical psychological scales covering four dimensions: personality traits, interpersonal relationships, motivation, and emotional abilities.
-This study not only evaluated mainstream models but also explored the issue of validating assessment scales on LLMs through role-playing, proving the correlation between scale scores and actual behaviors.

 # 5 Detailed operational definition and annotation rules
 ## 5.1 Operational Definitions